DennisSchulmeister/elisa-quiz-prototype/README.md

 ![Screenshot](screenshot.png)

-”Hi, I am Elisa, your personal learning assistant“–a learning assistant that is able to explain almost any topic and create quizzes to test your learning progress.
+”Hi, I am Elisa, your personal learning assistant“–A learning assistant that is able to explain almost any topic and create quizzes to test your learning progress.
 It is small, it is fun, it is engaging and easy to use.
 It is a chatbot backed by Large Language Models or AI as most people would say. 🪄 And it is Free Software - as in freedom and not in beer. 🍺

-Right now it is an prototype and experiment that I did with students to build an AI learning tools.
+Right now it is an prototype and experiment that I did with students to build AI learning tools.
 Actually it is not very fancy.
 But hopefully it is still useful and given enough community interest many features could be added.
 Let's get in touch, to share ideas and get the stone rolling.